Dechrissen/website/blog/web-development.md

 we went along.
 A nice bonus to this being my first collaborative large-scale project is that it also allowed me to gain expereince managing pull requests on GitHub and keeping work very clearly allocated amongst our team members.
 Communication was key.

-BanjoSpeedruns is one of the projects of mine that I'm most proud of, and I'm grateful to have been able to do it.
-And now that
-I'm working on my personal website, I feel pretty well-equipped with the skills I need to create the site, host it, and manage it.
+BanjoSpeedruns is one of the projects that I'm most proud of, and I'm grateful to have been able to do it.
+And now that I'm working on my personal website, I feel pretty well-equipped with the skills I need to create the site, host it, and manage it.
 In fact, I've already learned a few little things that make me want to go back to the BanjoSpeedruns site and make some style changes.
 But first, I'm excited to see how my own website turns out.